stratosphereips/NetSecGame/README.md

 ```bash
 tests/run_all_tests.sh
 ```
 This will load and run the unit tests in the `tests` folder.

 ## Code adaptation for new configurations
 The code can be adapted to new configurations of games and for new agents.
+See [Agent repository](https://github.com/stratosphereips/NetSecGameAgents/tree/main) for more details.

+## About us
+This code was developed at the [Stratosphere Laboratory at the Czech Technical University in Prague](https://www.stratosphereips.org/).